 Here are some of the incidents we attended this weekend:

-At 4.12pm we were called to assist the North West Ambulance Service in Dalton-in-Furness, Cumbria, after two vehicles were involved in a collision.
+On Sunday at 5.45pm we were called to assist North West Ambulance Service in Dalton-in-Furness, Cumbria, after two vehicles were involved in a collision.
 A woman, believed to be in her 40s, had sustained abdominal and pelvis injuries and was assessed and treated by the GNAAS paramedic and doctor team before being flown to the Royal Preston Hospital.
 The flight took 16 minutes and she arrived in a stable condition.